projectsveltos/sveltos/docs/deployment_order/depends_on.md

 !!! note
     Separate ClusterProfiles promote better organization and maintainability, especially when different teams or individuals manage different ClusterProfiles.

-[^1]: To create the ConfigMaps with Kyverno policies used in this example
 ```
 $ wget https://raw.githubusercontent.com/kyverno/policies/main/best-practices/disallow-latest-tag/disallow-latest-tag.yaml